-If you have a normal immune system the dose is:
+If you have a normal immune system, the dosage is:

-It is important you take your medicine regularly if you want to inhibit the virus and control your symptoms.
-It can help to set an alarm to remind yourself to take the medication at the right time of day, you should try to take your tablet at the same time each day.
+It is important you take your herpes tablets regularly if you want to inhibit the virus and control your symptoms.
+It can help to set an alarm to remind yourself to take the medication at the right time of day, and you should try to take your herpes tablet at the same time each day.

 What are the side effects of Famvir-Famciclovir?

-As with all medication, Famvir comes with the possibility of some side effects, not everyone who takes Famvir will experience the side effects.
-If you find the side effects very difficult to cope with then speak to your doctor as they may be able to offer advice for coping with the side effects or be able to offer you a different medicine if necessary.
+As with all medications, Famvir comes with the possibility of some side effects, although of course not everyone who takes Famvir will experience them.
+If you find the side effects very difficult to cope with, speak to your doctor as they may be able to offer advice for coping with the side effects or be able to offer you a different medicine if necessary.

 The most serious side effects are: